|

 when time permitted and it was Jack who taught me to surf off Bondi

 Beach.
-He also introduced me to my first nudist beach known as Lady
+He also introduced me to my first nudist beach known as

-rung ladder which I think was a relic from the war years, as an army
+down an iron rung ladder which I think was a relic from the war

-out our towells - not too near other people.
+the ladder OK and picked our spot to lay out our towels - not too near other people.
 When I did look around it

 would seem that the majority of those who had taken their clothes off